-ROBOT REVOLUTION EXHIBIT OPENS AT MUSEUM OF SCIENCE AND INDUSTRY, CHICAGO ON MAY 21, 2015
+ROBOT REVOLUTION EXHIBIT RETURNS TO MUSEUM OF SCIENCE AND INDUSTRY, CHICAGO

-Robot Revolution will explore how robots, created by human ingenuity, will ultimately be our companions and colleagues, changing how we play, live and work together.
-The exhibit will allow guests to step into a visionary world where robots are not just a curiosity, but a vital asset.
+Robot Revolution explores how robots, created by human ingenuity, will ultimately be our companions and colleagues, changing how we play, live and work together.
+The exhibit returns to Chicago, where it had its world premiere in 2015 at MSI, after exhibit runs at the Denver Museum of Nature and Science and the Franklin Institute in Philadelphia.

-The exhibit will come to life with a collection of cutting-edge robots that have been secured from some of the most innovative global robotics companies and universities.
-Guests will have extraordinary opportunities to interact with robots that have rarely been shown to the public before.
+The exhibit comes to life with a collection of cutting-edge robots secured from some of the most innovative global robotics companies and universities.
+Guests have extraordinary opportunities to interact with robots that have rarely been shown to the public before—including several new robots for its 2017 return.

-From Yume Robo, the climbing robot that greets you at the exhibit entry while traversing up and down a ladder, to the Recon Scout® Throwbot® XT that can literally be thrown into a dangerous situation to collect vital information— guests will be awed by the breakthroughs and capabilities of these machines.
+From Yume Robo, the climbing robot that traverses up and down a ladder, to the Recon Scout® Throwbot® XT that can literally be thrown into a dangerous situation to collect vital information— guests will be awed by the breakthroughs and capabilities of these machines.

-The exhibit will feature four areas that delve into various aspects of robotics and offer specific hands-on activities with amazing robot specimens.
+The exhibit features four areas that delve into various aspects of robotics and offer specific hands-on activities with amazing robot specimens.

 Cooperation: Discover how engineering breakthroughs are helping create robots that can work with humans effectively to enhance our lives.
 See EMYS mimic your own facial expressions with its advanced facial-coding technology.
 Get charmed by PARO®, the furry baby seal therapy robot, which has sensors that can respond to your touch.
-Try your hand at a training simulation similar to those surgeons use when training for the da vinci® Surgical System.
+Try your hand at a surgical training simulation to see what it’s like to perform a robotic surgery.
 See a robot exoskeleton that augments physical strength and can be used by those who are paralyzed.
 Watch soccer ‘bots cooperate with each other as they compete in a game.

 Skills: Learn about the skills robots possess that mimic—and often surpass—human capabilities.
 Experiment with various advanced robot “grippers” to select and pick up objects.
 See how the Fanuc delta robot can select and sort items with precision and speed.
 A Yaskwawa/Motoman dual-arm robot can challenge you to a game of 21, while Baxter, a robot developed to work alongside humans in factory settings, can play you and a friend in simultaneous games of tic-tac-toe.

 Locomotion: Explore the varieties of ways that robots can move and how they can offer humans access to places we can’t venture ourselves.
-Test ROBOTIS MINI’s ability to put one foot in front of the other and control its balance.
-Control THES, a snake-like ‘bot which can crawl through pipes and alert humans to leaks or system damages.
-Learn how TOPY OSCAR can climb up and down stairs with its long rubber treads, and drive the bug-like RHex over uneven terrain.
+Test ROBOTIS-MINI’s ability to put one foot in front of the other and control its balance.
+Learn how TOPY OSCAR can climb up and down stairs with its long rubber treads, and see demos of the bug-like RHex and spider-like Daisy.

 There is also a chance to create a ‘bot for yourself: Assemble the basic components of a robot using Cubelets and see what you can get it to do!

-Throughout Robot Revolution, hands-on elements, intriguing video and thought-provoking questions enable guests to recognize the amazing ways that robotics can better society.
-This exhibit will run at MSI through January 3, 2016.
+Throughout Robot Revolution, hands-on elements, informative videos and thought-provoking questions enable guests to recognize the ways that robotics can better society.
+This exhibit will run at MSI May 11, 2017 through February 4, 2018.
+Robot Revolution is not included in Museum Entry and requires an additional timed-entry ticket, $12 for adults and seniors and $9 for children.

 “We believe it is vital to inspire the next generation of engineers and tech entrepreneurs so that we can continue to see technology change the world,” said Jim Lecinski, head of Google's Chicago office.
 “Google is happy to support MSI's Robot Revolution exhibit to make complex concepts accessible to kids of all ages and to get them excited about science, technology, engineering and math."

-Robot Revolution is supported by Google.org with additional support from The Boeing Company, RACO Industrial, The David Bohnett Foundation, The Kaplan Foundation and official airline United Airlines.
+Robot Revolution is supported by Google.org with additional major support from The Boeing Company.
+Other funding provided by RACO Industrial, The David Bohnett Foundation, The Kaplan Foundation and United Airlines.

 MSI is grateful to the Japanese External Trade Organization (JETRO), the Institute for Electrical and Electronics Engineers–Robotics and Automation Society (IEEE RAS) and ITA, Inc. for their assistance with the development of this exhibit.